How do small businesses impact the economy?

 In terms of business success and growth, manufacturing business owners are reported to be the most confident, as highlighted in the graph below.

 Small businesses account for a huge 99.5% of the businesses in every main sector.
-The highest volume of small businesses are in personal services, such as beauty and wellness, as well as professional services like financial services or consulting.
+The highest volume of small businesses is in personal services, such as beauty and wellness, as well as professional services like financial services or consulting.

-The small and medium sized firms of the UK have a mutually beneficial relationship with the country’s overall economy – SME contributions are vital to economic health, and the state of the UK’s economy impacts small business growth.
+The small and medium-sized firms of the UK have a mutually beneficial relationship with the country’s overall economy – SME contributions are vital to economic health, and the state of the UK’s economy impacts small business growth.

 How Bionic can help grow UK SMEs and the economy